kescobo/blog.bonham.ch/posts/sunyata-politics.md

 Even ignoring the naturalistic fallacy - the mistaken belief that something which is natural is also normatively good - actual biology is never as cut and dry as political actors would have you believe.

+In any case the naturalistic fallacy *is* a fallacy and biology cannot tell us what is right or wrong.
-And in any case, it doesn't matter - we have to make social, moral, and political decisions based on values.
+We have to make social, moral, and political decisions based on values.

 For example, let's take the issue of trans women competing in sports.
+Again, we'll put aside for the moment that many ideologues are attempting to use this issue as a wedge to marginalize trans people generally, and just focus on the most good-faith argument that could be espoused.

-There's an argument-from-biology that goes like this:
+The argument-from-biology that goes like this:

-1. People that have gone through male puberty tend to be taller, have more bone density, and
+1. People that have gone through male puberty tend to be taller, have more bone density, and other physical characteristics that give them a competitive advantage in many sports
+2. Some trans women have been through male puberty
+3. Therefore, trans women have an unfair advantage over other women and should therefore be banned from female sports

+There are several problems with this argument,